crate/cloud-tutorials/docs/edge.rst

 ======================

-When you first log in to the CrateDB Cloud Console after having created an appropriate account, you will arrive at the organization overview page.
+When you first log in to the CrateDB Cloud Console after having created an appropriate account, you will arrive at the Organization overview page.
 Here you will be prompted to create an organization.

 .. image:: _assets/img/cloud-create-org.png